comp0190/lectures/_sources/topics/3_tuning/git.md

 git init
 ```

-This will initialise a Git repository and name the current branch `master`.
+This will initialise a Git repository and name the current branch `main`.

 If you want to retrieve an existing repository from online, you can do so with: